Comparison Essay: Differences Between High School And College

 • Improved Essays

-High school and college may appear to be closely related, but in reality they are two distinct worlds.
+College vs. High School High school and college may appear to be closely related, but in reality they are two distinct worlds.
 It is crucial to recognize that the two, however slightly similar, mostly contrast in order to successfully complete the transition between the two.
 In transitioning from high school to college, a student would need to know what to expect, specifically how some behaviors that would have been considered taboo in the former are often acceptable in the latter.
 Colleges tend to offer a more substantial amount of freedom.
-High school on the other hand tends to focus on discipline and structural matters.
-W henever analyzing the aspects of college and high school, one would find the two differ in the rules and testing; however,…
+High school on the other hand tends to focus on discipline and structural matters.…

 • 772 Words